-When it comes to off-road focused vehicles, the option of a manual transmission is quite important.
+When it comes to off-road focused vehicles, the option of a manual transmission is important.
 Both the FJ and the Wrangler have this option, so drivers can have more control over their vehicle’s torque output and speed when on the trails.

 The FJ has the option of either a 6-speed manual or a 5-speed automatic.
 The automatic transmission is only available on the 4X4 FJ models, while the manual remains an option on the 4X2 FJ’s.
 That being said, it’s hard to imagine buying a 4X2 FJ now, especially since they are not actively being made anymore.

 The Wrangler has come with a variety of transmission options over the years, but a manual ostensibly will always be an included option, especially considering the strong enthusiast following that it has.
 The 2019 Wrangler has an 8-speed automatic transmission, as well as a 6-speed manual.
 There aren’t any significant issues with either transmission, so the inclusion of the additional gears give the Wrangler the advantage here.